filievski/filievski.github.io/_pages/about.md

 Please apply if you are interested in these topics and would like to work with me as a PhD student or a Postdoc.
 If you can't find (an adequate) a call where you can apply, please email me, as the next position is likely coming out soon.

 ## News
+* I am proud to be featured (prominently!) in a BBC article [When robots can't riddle: What puzzles reveal about the depths of our own minds
+](https://www.bbc.com/future/article/20240912-what-riddles-teach-us-about-the-human-mind).
+The research I described was conducted with Koen Kraaijveld, Yifan Jiang, and Kaixin Ma.
+The article is part of the series "AI v. the Mind," which explores "the limits of cutting-edge AI and learns a little about how our own brains work along the way."
 * I am teaching two courses this Fall: [Conversational AI (BSc)](https://studiegids.vu.nl/en/courses/2024-2025/XB_0119#/) and [The Social Web (MSc)](https://studiegids.vu.nl/EN/courses/2024-2025/X_405086#/).
 * Welcome to Hossein Khojasteh, who started as a PhD focusing on analogy and abstraction on September 1, 2024.
 * Welcome to Kaan Aslan, who joined my team on September 1 to work as an RA on our new project on knowledge-driven AI for sustainable policies until February 2025.